7 Health Benefits of Coconut Water, the Hydrating Beverage to Drink Every Day

 Photo: Stocksy/Bowery Image Group

 Ah, coconut water.
-It's refreshing, delicious, super hydrating, and makes for a spa-worthy coconut cucumber cocktail or healthy sports drink alternative.
-Coconut water also provides some prime health benefits.
+It's refreshing, super hydrating, and makes for a spa-worthy coconut cucumber cocktail or healthy sports drink alternative.
+While it’s undoubtedly delicious, that’s only the beginning of the numerous benefits of coconut water that make every sip oh-so-satisfying.

 • Calories: 49